-Projects carried over from the 2014 Intended Use Plan retain the points they received under the criteria in effect at the time they initially applied.
+Projects carried over from the 2015 Intended Use Plan retain the points they received under the criteria in effect at the time they initially applied.
 The Department assigns priority points based on the overall project.
 The table entitled Comprehensive List in Attachment A, lists all the new and carry-over loan projects from highest to lowest priority.

-G. Readiness to Proceed
+F. Readiness to Proceed

 In order to assure the best use of available loan funds in a reasonably expeditious manner, the Department will not commit available funds to a project until an applicant has demonstrated a substantial readiness to proceed in accordance with the readiness to proceed criteria in Attachment D. Readiness to proceed is defined as the condition when an applicant has submitted to the Department a complete facility plan for approval and has established an acceptable debt instrument for their proposed project.
-Those projects that meet readiness to proceed will be placed on the fundable list or fundable contingency list as described in Subparagraphs IV.H.1. and 2.
-Projects that do not meet readiness to proceed will be placed on the Planning List as described in Subparagraph IV.H.3.
+A debt instrument includes, but is not limited to, general obligation bonds and revenue bonds.
+Those projects that meet readiness to proceed will be placed on the fundable list or fundable contingency list as described in Subparagraphs IV.G.1. and 2.
+Projects that do not meet readiness to proceed will be placed on the Planning List as described in Subparagraph IV.G.3.

-H. Ranking of Loan Projects
+G. Ranking of Loan Projects

-Projects that the Department has determined to finance with available state revolving loan funds under this Intended Use Plan are listed in Attachment A. The Department, after appropriate public notice and with the approval of the Safe Drinking Water Commission, may modify or change the fundable list in order to maximize the use of uncommitted available funds or to bypass projects that do not make satisfactory progress toward meeting requirements for assistance.
+Projects that the Department has determined to finance with available state revolving loan funds under this Intended Use Plan are listed in Attachment A. The Department, with the approval of the Safe Drinking Water Commission, may modify or change the fundable list in order to maximize the use of uncommitted available funds or to bypass projects that do not make satisfactory progress toward meeting requirements for assistance.
 Only those applicants on the fundable list may receive loans under this plan (except in the case of a bypass or amendment as described elsewhere in the plan).
 The criteria for each list are defined as follows.